thisandagain/conduit/README.md

 ```

 ## JS to Objective-C
-Communication from JS to Objective-C is handled by the "sendMessage" function on the WebViewJavascriptBridge object.
-The function should only be called after the "WebViewJavascriptBridgeReady" event.
+Communication from JS to Objective-C is handled by the `sendMessage` function on the `WebViewJavascriptBridge` object.
+The function should only be called after the `WebViewJavascriptBridgeReady` event.
 ```javascript
 document.addEventListener('WebViewJavascriptBridgeReady', onBridgeReady, false);
 function onBridgeReady() {